Scalable Neural Network Training over Distributed Graphs: Background Overview

+GNNs are feedforward neural networks.
+The inputs and outputs of every intermediate layer in the neural network is a vector often called a {\em representation}.
+We focus on {\em message passing} GNNs which are widely-used in practice, such as the GCN~\cite{kipf2016semi}, GraphSAGE~\cite{hamilton2017inductive}, and GAT~\cite{velivckovic2017graph}.
+We illustrate the forward pass of a $2$-layer GNN to compute the embeddings for a node in Figure~\ref{fig:gnn_arch}.
+During the forward pass, every node aggregates representations from its neighbors and combines them with its own representations in each layer $\hopiter \in [1,\ldots,\num]$.
+Each GNN layer can be viewed as performing one message passing round.
+After $m$ layers (or message passing rounds), a node's representation has aggregated information from all nodes in its $m$-hop neighborhood.

-\paragraph{Message-passing Graph Neural Networks.} A GNN model ($\fc{M}:(v, \Gc, \feat))\xrightarrow{}\mathbb{R}^\numlabels$) takes a node, all features of all nodes, and the graph as an input.
-It outputs the node embeddings for the given node $v$.
-We focus on {\em message-passing} GNNs which are widely-used in practice, wherein every node aggregates representations from its $\hopiter$-hop neighbors and concatenates with its own representation in each round $\hopiter \in [1,\dots,K]$. $\num$ is a parameter between $2-5$ specified by the architecture.
+Formally, the GNN model architecture can be viewed as the function $\fc{M}:(v,\feat, \Ec))\xrightarrow{}\mathbb{R}^\numlabels$. $\fc{M}$ takes a node $v$, all features of all nodes $\feat$ (which includes the $m$-hop neighborhood of $v$), and the edges $\Ec$ as input.
+It outputs the node embedding vectors (representations) of $\numlabels$ dimensions for the given node $v$.
+The raw features of $v$ are the representations used as input to the first GNN layer.
 Therefore, the representation of the node $v$ after $\hopiter$ rounds of message passing will be: {

 }